+21 See Commission Staff Working Document – Evaluation of the Vertical Block Exemption Regulation, document SWD (2020) 172 final of 10.5.2017, pages 31 to 42 and the referenced evaluation study; Report from the Commission to the Council and the European Parliament of 10 May 2017, Final report on the E-commerce Sector Inquiry, COM(2017) 229 final (hereinafter ‘E-Commerce Sector Inquiry Final Report’), paragraph 11.

+22 Whether consumers actually benefit overall from extra promotional efforts depends on whether the extra promotion informs and convinces and thus benefits many new customers or mainly reaches customers who already know what they want to buy and for whom the extra promotion only or mainly implies a price increase.

+manufacturer.
+Non-compete type restrictions can help to overcome free riding between suppliers23;

-To open up or enter new markets: Where a supplier wishes to enter a new geographic market, for instance by exporting to another country, this may involve special sunk investments by the distributor to establish the brand on the market.
-In order to persuade a local distributor to make these investments, it may be necessary to provide territorial protection so that the distributor can recoup these investments.
-This may justify restricting distributors located in other geographic markets from selling on the new market (see also paragraph
+to open up or enter new markets.
+Where a supplier wishes to enter a new geographic market, for instance by exporting to another country, this may involve special sunk investments by the distributor to establish the brand on the market.
+In order to persuade a local distributor to make these investments, it may be necessary to provide territorial protection so that the distributor can recoup its investments.
+This may justify restricting distributors located in other geographic markets from selling on the new market (see also paragraphs (118),

-(167) of these Guidelines).
-This is a special case of the free-rider problem set out in point b) above.
+(136) and (137)).
+This is a special case related to the free-rider problem set out in point (b);

-The certification free-rider issue: In some sectors, certain distributors have a reputation for stocking only quality goods or providing quality services (so- called “premium distributors”).
+to address the certification free-rider issue.
+In some sectors, certain distributors have a reputation for stocking only quality goods or providing quality services (so- called ‘premium distributors’).
 In such a case, selling through those distributors may be crucial, in particular for the successful launch of a new product.
-If the supplier cannot limit its sales to such premium distributors, it runs the risk of being de-listed.
-There may, therefore, be justifications for allowing exclusive distribution or selective distribution.
+If the supplier cannot ensure that the distribution of its products is limited to such premium distributors, it runs the risk of not being listed by such distributors.
+In that scenario, the use of exclusive or selective distribution may be justified;

-The hold-up problem: Sometimes there are client-specific investments to be made by either the supplier or the buyer, such as investments in special equipment or training.
-For instance, a component manufacturer may have to build new machines and tools in order to satisfy a particular requirement of one of its customers.
-Where such client-specific investments cannot be contracted directly, or where such contracting is incomplete, the undertaking concerned may not be able to commit to make the optimal level of investments from the point of view of the supplier and, once selected by the supplier, the buyer may only engage in sub-optimal investments.
-Vertical agreements may help remove or alleviate such a commitment problem.
+to address the hold-up problem.
+Either the supplier or the buyer may need to make relationship-specific investments (for example in specific equipment or training) which are sunk investments and have little or no value outside the specific vertical relationship.
+For instance, a component manufacturer may have to build specific machines to satisfy the requirements of one of its customers, but the machines may be unsuitable for use with other customers and it may be impossible to resell them.
+In the absence of an agreement, the investing party will find itself in a weak bargaining position once it has made the relationship-specific investment, as it risks being “held up” during negotiations with its trading partner.
+The threat of such opportunistic hold-up may lead to sub-optimal investments by the investing party.
+Vertical agreements can eliminate the scope for hold-up (in particular when the investment can be fully contracted and all future contingencies can be foreseen) or they can reduce the scope for hold-up.
+For example, non-compete obligations, quantity forcing, or exclusive sourcing can lessen the hold-up problem when the relationship-specific investment is made by the supplier, whereas exclusive distribution, exclusive customer allocation or exclusive supply can lessen the hold-up problem when the investment is made by the buyer;